Boombayah: Critical reception

-Music video and promotion
+Music video

-The music video for "Boombayah" was directed by Seo Hyun-seung, who had previously directed the music videos for "I Am the Best" by 2NE1 and "Fantastic Baby" by Big Bang.
+The music video for "Boombayah" was directed by Seo Hyun-seung, who had previously directed the music videos for "I Am the Best" by 2NE1 and "Fantastic Baby" by BigBang.
 The video was released on Blackpink's official YouTube channel on August 8, 2016.
-As of December 2022, the video has surpassed 1.5 billion views.

-Blackpink promoted "Boombayah" at their debut stage on SBS's Inkigayo on August 14, 2016.
-They subsequently promoted the song for the two following weeks on Inkigayo, and also performed "Boombayah" at the 26th Seoul Music Awards on January 19, 2017.
+In June 2020, it surpassed 1 billion views in four years after its release, becoming the first K-pop debut music video to reach the milestone.
+This made Blackpink the first K-pop group to have three videos reach 1 billion views, after "Ddu-Du Ddu-Du" (2018) and "Kill This Love" (2019).
+It surpassed 1.7 billion views in June 2024, their third video to cross the mark after "Ddu-Du Ddu-Du" and "Kill This Love".

 Usage in media

-The song was featured in the Netflix television series Wu Assassins during a fight scene in "Drunken Watermelon", the first episode of the first season.

-The song is featured on the dance rhythm game Just Dance 2022, which uses a modified version of the official choreography.
+"Boombayah" was featured in the Netflix television series Wu Assassins during a fight scene in "Drunken Watermelon", the first episode of the first season.
+It is also included in the dance rhythm game Just Dance 2022, which uses a modified version of the official choreography.
+The song featured in the 2024 animated film Despicable Me 4, during a scene where lots of Minions are partying on a bus.

+"Boombayah" plays in the second season (2025) of the Netflix television series Wednesday, in the episode "Woe Thyself".
+In the scene, Enid, having swapped bodies with Wednesday, cheerfully roams around campus in uncharacteristically colorful clothing.
+According to co-supervisor Nicole Weisberg, producers had the song in mind for the sequence due to the "playful" nature of the song and its lyrics, which fit with the comedic dancing used in the scene.